-The Center for High Impact Philanthropy (CHIP) is the only university-based center with a singular focus on philanthropy for social impact.
-Founded in 2006 as a collaboration between the School of Social Policy & Practice and alumni of the Wharton School, it is a trusted source of knowledge and education to help donors around the world do more good.
+The Center for High Impact Philanthropy (CHIP) is a trusted source of knowledge and education to help philanthropy do more good.
+Founded in 2006 as a collaboration between the School of Social Policy & Practice and alumni of the Wharton School, it is the premier university-based center focused on philanthropy for social impact.

-In areas as diverse as closing the achievement gap in the U.S., effective disaster relief, and major global public health issues such as malaria and child mortality, the Center translates the best available information into actionable guidance for those looking to make the greatest difference in the lives of others.
-Put simply, success to us means moving more money to do more good.
+In areas as diverse as closing the achievement gap in the U.S., effective disaster relief, and major global public health issues such as malaria and child mortality, the Center translates the best available information into actionable guidance and educational programs for those looking to make the greatest difference in the lives of others.

 Our senior team has substantive experience on a range of domestic and international issues; evaluation and program design; and strategy and operations.
 Our backgrounds and networks allow us to quickly ramp up our project-based capacity through strategic use of consultants, fellows, practitioners, academics, and graduate and undergraduate research assistants.
 Core team members’ backgrounds and our network also allow us to synthesize information across a wide array of disciplines to determine the most promising approaches for achieving positive, social change.

 If you would like to reach an advisor or fellow, please email firstname.lastname@example.org.

 Board of Advisors